rsmith-nl/nctools/README.rst

 :date: 2018-01-23
 :author: Roland Smith

-.. note:: As of November 2018, the Gerber cloth cutter for which I wrote these programs is being retired.
-As a consequence, I will not spend a lot of time improving the programs anymore, and the github repo will be archived.
+.. note:: As of November 2018, the Gerber cloth cutter for which I originally wrote these programs has been retired.
+As a consequence, I will not spend a lot of time improving the programs anymore, and the github repo will be in maintenance mode.

 Introduction